 1. Until a relevant master agreement is executed between you ("Counterparty") and Enron North America Corp. ("Enron"), this GTC will set forth the general terms and conditions governing all [Par Forward] Swaps between us except as otherwise specified in a Transaction.
 All such Transactions, together with all other derivative transactions between the parties, shall constitute a single, integrated agreement between the parties, it being acknowledged that the parties are relying on the fact that all such Transactions will form a single agreement and that the parties would not otherwise enter into any Transactions.
-The definitions and provisions contained in the 2000 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc. (“ISDA”) and the 1998 FX and Currency Option Definitions, as such definitions may be amended, supplemented, replaced or modified from time to time (collectively, the "Definitions"), as published by ISDA, the Emerging Markets Traders Association and The Foreign Exchange Committee, are incorporated into this GTC.
+The definitions and provisions contained in the 2000 ISDA Definitions (the “ISDA Definitions”)(as published by the International Swaps and Derivatives Association, Inc.) and the 1998 FX and Currency Option Definitions (the “FX Definitions”)(as published by the International Swaps and Derivatives Association, Inc., the Emerging Markets Traders Association and The Foreign Exchange Committee), as such ISDA Definitions and FX Definitions (collectively, the “Definitions”) may be amended, supplemented, replaced or modified from time to time, are incorporated into this GTC.
 In the event of any inconsistency between the Definitions and this GTC, this GTC will prevail.
-In the event of any inconsistency between the 2000 ISDA Definitions and the 1998 FX and Currency Option Definitions, the 1998 FX and Currency Option Definitions will prevail.
-Capitalized terms used herein but not defined herein (or in the Definitions or the ISDA Form) are used with the meanings given on the website which makes reference to this GTC (the "Website").
+In the event of any inconsistency between the ISDA Definitions and the FX Definitions, the FX Definitions will prevail.
+Capitalized terms used herein but not defined herein or in the Definitions or the ISDA Form, defined hereinbelow, are used with the meanings given on the website which makes reference to this GTC (the "Website").

 2. Terms of Transaction.
 The terms of the particular Transaction to which this Confirmation relates are as follows:

+Type of Transaction: Forward Foreign Exchange Swap Transaction

+Trade Date: trade date

+Effective Date: start date

+Termination Date: last day of the final Calculation Period

+Fixed Forward Rate: Refer to Chart below.

+Floating Settlement Rate: the CAD/USD rate as set forth on Reuters page BOFC under the headings ‘Bank of Canada’; ‘Canadian Dollar Exchange rates’; ‘Noon’, opposite the caption ‘USD’ as of 12:00 p.m. noon, Toronto time, on the Valuation Date

+Notional Amount: USD notional amount set forth below.

+Payment Date: Refer to Chart below.

+Payment Amount: The Net CAD Amount as determined by the calculation below.

+Valuation Date: The first Business Day of each Calculation Period as specified below.

+Business Day: Any Toronto Business Day.

+Calculation Agent: Enron

+Account Details

+CAD Payment to Enron: instructions

+CAD Payments to ____: instructions

+Fixed Forward Notional

+Rate Amount Calculation Period Payment Date

+The Payment Amount to be paid on each Payment Date is calculated as follows:

+The Net CAD Amount is equal to the absolute value of:

+Notional Amount * (Fixed Forward Rate – Floating Settlement Rate)

+where:

+(i) If the Fixed Forward Rate is greater than the Floating Settlement Rate, then the Fixed Forward Rate seller pays the Net CAD Amount to the Floating Settlement Rate buyer; or

+(ii) If the Fixed Forward Rate is less than the Floating Settlement Rate, then Floating Settlement Rate seller pays the Net CAD Amount to the Fixed Forward Ratio buyer; or

+If the Fixed Forward Rate is equal to the Floating Settlement Rate, then neither party pays any monies.